kosta-chuturkov/ftp-server-ui/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.
+To build the docker image run `docker build -t ftp_server_ui docker` from the project root.

 ## Running unit tests